95% of features go unused.

 In the race to deliver, product managers often obsess over roadmaps, sprints, and shipping velocity.
 But here’s the truth no one tells you: building the feature is only half the job.
 The other half?
 Making people care.

 That’s where Go-To-Market (GTM) comes in.
-Not as a final checklist, but as a product leadership superpower.
+Not as a final checklist item, but as a product leadership superpower.
 GTM strategy isn’t marketing fluff.
 It’s how you turn potential into performance.
 How you make your product resonate, convert, and grow.

-In this article, we’ll dive into real world examples from Airbnb, Amazon, and Figma.
-We’ll also decode what the top 1% of PMs do differently, and give you a tactical GTM alignment format that you can run in 15 minutes.
+In this article, we’ll dive into real-world examples from Airbnb, Amazon, and Figma.
+We’ll also decode what the top 1% of PM’s do differently, and give you a tactical GTM alignment you can incorporate in 15 minutes.
 Plus: a free GTM template to help you bring your team along.

 "You can build the perfect product.
 But if no one knows, who the hell cares?”

 Most product managers focus too much on building features.
 And too little on driving adoption.
-It's a Go-To-Market product, yet most product leaders still treat GTM like it's someone else's job.
+It's Go-To-Market (GTM); yet, most PMs still treat GTM like someone else's job.

 Big mistake.